 Day 1 – Delhi – Shimla/Narkanda

-This day you can leave Delhi in the morning when fog goes away and either reach Shimla or Narkanda.
+On this day you can leave Delhi in the morning when the fog goes away and either reach Shimla or Narkanda.
 It is better to reach Narkanda to cut short the journey for the next day.

 On the other hand, Shimla is more urban while Narkanda is more peaceful and may have snow lying around.
 So, you can expect Narkanda to be a bit colder than Shimla with snow around.
 The options of stay at Shimla are abundant, but Narkanda also has a decent number of options to stay.